iguanacore/iguana_acs_fix/README.md

 * Potential Value rework (Curious) - A workaround for Curious (Cat Yaoguai Trait), making it work as originally intended.
 Turns existing Potential boosts from AddV To BAddV, making the AddP value from the trait actually functional.
 * Fix Qi Recovery during Golden Core - property shows the disabled Qi Recovery during Golden Core breakthroughs (and others situations where Qi recovery is disabled)
 * Correct Rock Yield - Rock yield is lower than it should be unless you are playing with a map reveal mod, this corrects the issue for everyone
-* Add Resources in World Map (Facultative) - add spirit stones and influence numbers and icons on the top right of the screen in the world map.
+* Add Resources in World Map (Optional) - add spirit stones and influence numbers and icons on the top right of the screen in the world map.
 Works on Xbox Gamepass version.
-* Correct Caged Animal's Perception (Facultative) - remove the 10 Perception from caged animals.
+* Correct Caged Animal's Perception (Optional) - remove the 10 Perception from caged animals.

 ## Install instructions